lucyparsons/lucyparsonslabs.com/_pages/about.md

 ### License and attribution

 The Lucy Parsons Labs Code of Conduct is distributed under a Creative Commons Attribution-Share Alike 4.0 International (CC BY-SA 4.0) license.
-It is based on the Berlin code of conduct.
+It is based on the Berlin Code of Conduct https://berlincodeofconduct.org/.